 Using a Knife

 Using kitchen knives requires following a few rules and becoming comfortable using your hands in a different way.
-Seeing pictures about correctly using a knife for different kitchen tasks is the best way to learn.
-Take a look at Knife Skills and Master Techniques and Knife Skills and other technique videos.
+Seeing pictures of correctly using a knife for different kitchen tasks is the best way to learn.

 Store your knives in a knife block or on a Magnetic Knife Rack.
 When knives are thrown into a drawer, they will become dull more quickly, plus there's a good chance you'll cut yourself reaching in to retrieve one.
 Most manufacturers recommend that high-quality knives be washed by hand and dried immediately.
-I have full tang, wooden handle knives and I have always washed them in my dishwasher.
-My knives don't look new, but they still work fine, with frequent sharpening.
+We have a full tang, wooden handle knives and we have always washed them in our dishwasher.
+Our knives don't look new, but they still work fine, with frequent sharpening.